 And there we have it!
 Myths busted in a matter of minutes.
 How are you feeling?
 Are there some myths here that you took to be truths?
 Well, now you know differently.

-See you on Friday for the last vow boot camp challenge to find out which category of vow-writing methods you will fall into.
+See you tomorrow for the last vow boot camp challenge to find out which category of vow-writing methods you will fall into.
 Will you write yours from scratch, write them using a crafted template or choose them from ones that you’ve come across?
 What will it be?